dreamportdev/Osdev-Notes/06_Userspace/04_System_Calls.md

 ### Compatibility Issues

 As we hinted at before, there are actually two pairs of instructions: a pair designed by Intel and a pair by AMD.
 Unfortunately neither could agree on which to use, so we're left in an awkward situation.
 On `x86` (32-bit) Intel created their instructions first, and AMD honoured this by supporting them.
 These instructions are `sysenter` and `sysexit`, making use of three MSRs.
-If interested in these, all the relevent details can be found in the intel manuals.
+If interested in these, all the relevant details can be found in the intel manuals.

 Since AMD designed the 64-bit version of `x86` (`x86_64`), they made their instructions architectural and deprecated Intel's.
 For 64-bit platforms, we have the `syscall` and `sysret` instructions.
 Functionally very similar to the other pair, they do have slight differences.
 Since we're focused on `x86_64`, we'll only discuss the 64-bit versions.